Vid 20240826 145842 00 065 2024 09 02 18 30 58 Screenshot Edit Edit

 We left our boondocking spot (more about our boondocking experience in Alaska soon) and drove to Girdwood for the 15-minute helicopter ride.
 This trip departs from Girdwood and takes you over the majestic Chugach Mountains and onto the giant snowfield called Punch Bowl Glacier, a sled dog training camp, the summer home of some of Alaska’s cutest endurance athletes.
 Because of the security briefing, you have to check in early, since they did not want the choppers to wait.

 Everyone at Alpine Air was helpful and accommodating.
 If you do not have proper gear, they will provide you with one.
 They provide lightweight rain jackets and pants, fleece gloves, and outer boots that slip over your shoes.
-They also offer a complimentary round-trip transfer from any hotel or B&B in Girdwood.
-Below is the tour we used.

 We parked at their hangar.
 (More on our RV experience in Alaska soon).
 They do not advise bringing backpacks due to helicopter ride safety and space.
 So you will fly with only your cell phones and or cameras.